ekonomia-tech/hiring-challenges/solidity-and-front-end.md

 ### Goal
 Design and code a contract for ETHPool, take all the assumptions you need to move forward.
 Bonus points for thinking about the most gas-efficient implementation you can.

-You can use any development tools you prefer: Hardhat, Truffle, Brownie, Solidity, Vyper.
+You can use any development tools you prefer: Hardhat, Foundry, Truffle, Brownie, Solidity, Vyper, etc.

 Useful resources:
 - Solidity Docs: https://docs.soliditylang.org/en/v0.8.4